linode/docs/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/index.md

 LISTEN    0       128                  *:https             *:*       users:(("lxd",pid=1349,fd=7),("lxd",pid=1349,fd=5))
 {{< /output >}}

 If you see a process listed other than `lxd`, stop that service and restart the `proxy` container.
-By restarting the `proxy` container, LXD will apply the proxy devices again.
+By restarting the `proxy` container, LXD applies the proxy devices again.

 ### The Apache access.log Shows the IP Address of the Proxy Container